-Modifications to the curve summary are carried out as described in the manual AMACS Operation, chapter Set curves.
+Modifications to the curve summary are carried out as described in the AMACS Operation user manual, chapter Set curves.

 The tree structure includes the entry Energy under the main folder of the house.
 Subordinate to this are the curve recordings for the energy consumption.